 - Features — Most customers look for unique features in PDF editor software.
 We were looking for standard picks like OCR, password protection, and form management options.

-- Pricing — The best Mac PDF editor should also come with one of the best price tags.
+- Pricing — The best Mac PDF editor for Mac should also come with one of the best price tags.
 Understanding that people have many budget needs, we have included a variety of products.

 Best Free PDF Editor for Mac: Preview (Built-in App on Mac)

 Preview is one of the many programs that make macOS self-sufficient.
-That is, you do not need to purchase third-party programs for managing documents and photos in your MacBook, iMac, or even a Hackintosh.
+You do not need to purchase third-party programs for managing documents and photos in your MacBook, iMac, or even a Hackintosh.
 So, if the idea of paying for a PDF editor looks strange to you, you should stick to what Preview has to offer.

-First of all, you get a pretty decent way to read, annotate, and manage your PDF files.
+First, you get a decent way to read, annotate, and manage your PDF files.
 However, you cannot expect Preview to be a fully-fledged PDF editor.
-Sure, it has some cool document editing features, but that’s about it.
 For instance, you cannot use Preview for creating forms, performing OCR, or managing pages.

-At the same time, there are a few things that Preview does in the best way.
-For instance, you can use Preview to add new text, insert shapes, annotate, and draw inside the document.
+You can use Preview to add new text, insert shapes, annotate, and draw inside the document.
 It also allows you to bring changes to the newly added text.
-The problem is, you cannot easily edit the existing text from a document.
+The problem is you cannot easily edit the existing text from a document.

 One feature that we loved in Preview is signature management.
-First things first, Preview allows you to make a signature using the trackpad or your Mac’s camera.
-Once you have done this, inserting a signature to any document is just a click away.
+First, Preview allows you to make a signature using the trackpad or your Mac’s camera.
+Once you have done this, inserting a signature into any document is just a click away.